‘The Young And The Restless’ Spoilers For Friday, July 6: J.T.’s Return Shocks Nikki And Sharon!

 — Young and Restless (@YandR_CBS) July 5, 2018

 Meanwhile, Nikki (Melody Thomas Scott) and Sharon’s (Sharon Case) biggest fear comes true.
 J.T. appears in Genoa City, and it looks like he’s headed right for them.
 Nikki hit him over the head with the poker, but Sharon helped hide the body.
-As Nikki and Sharon discuss the future and the possibility that J.T. didn’t really die, somebody wearing a hoodie who looks precisely like J.T. arrives and scares them into screaming bloody murder!
+As Nikki and Sharon discuss the future and the possibility that J.T. didn’t really die, somebody wearing a hoodie who looks precisely like J.T. arrives and scares them into screaming.

 Now J.T. looks hellbent on revenge against his foes, which include Phyllis (Gina Tognoni) and Victoria too.
 Things look like they will get absolutely crazy in Genoa City as J.T. confronts the women who tried to kill him and then tried to cover it up.
 That is if the man in the hoodie really does turn out to be J.T.